When Does the IRS File Criminal Charges?

 When the IRS initiates contact with you over a serious matter (audit, tax evasion, tax fraud), you should definitely take note and be prepared to respond.
 But do not panic.
 It is actually very rare for an individual to be investigated for tax fraud (2%) and of those who are, only 20% are actually ever prosecuted (criminally or via a civil suit).
 Despite the low odds, you want to be aware of the process and the steps to take to avoid criminal charges.

-- Tax Fraud: It is definitely a crime to deliberately cheat on your tax return.
+It is definitely a crime to deliberately cheat on your tax return.
 The IRS does not take this lightly.
 Individuals who cheat on their taxes most often misrepresent their annual income and indicate that they received less in a year than they actually did.
 Tax fraud is defined as cheating on your tax return to avoid paying the entire amount due.
 In order to be prosecuted for tax fraud, the IRS has to prove that you did this intentionally.
-As you might imagine, this is not an easy task so in any given year about .0020% of all taxpayers are convicted of tax fraud.
+As you might imagine, this is not an easy task so in any given year about .0020 percent of all taxpayers are convicted of tax fraud.
 In the rare cases where tax fraud is proven, it is punishable with jail time and large fines.
+Since the burden of proof always rests on the prosecution, the IRS would prefer to avoid this anyway since they have to fight an uphill battle against whoever they’ve brought suit against.

 Mistakes Are Just Mistakes